 The United States Department of Defense (DoD) is not only America’s oldest government agency, but also the largest.
-Today, the DoD is led by Ashton B. Carter, the U.S. Secretary of Defense.
+Today, the DoD is led by Mark Esper, the U.S. Secretary of Defense.
 The Secretary of Defense offers direction, control, and authority over the U.S. Department of Defense.

 The U.S. DoD is America’s largest employer with 742,000 civilian personnel and more than 1.3 million men and women serving on active duty.
 Additionally, 826,000 men and women serve in the U.S. National Guardand Reserve forces.
 There are more than 2 million retired military employees who currently receive military benefits.